Debunked: Three Myths About Security Automation

 Reality: Automation can help you normalize data – a key step toward orchestrating alerts.

-Perhaps one of the biggest myths surrounding automation is that it can solve all of security’s orchestration problems, performing tasks with integrations across many systems and increasing visibility into that data.
+Perhaps one of the biggest myths surrounding automation is that it can solve all of the security issues around orchestration, performing tasks with integrations across many systems and increasing visibility into that data.
 This appears to be a high expectation for automation that is at odds with reality.

-While automated Security Orchestration, Automation, and Response (SOAR) systems can aggregate alarms and orchestrate response processes, they rarely collect the source data that enables single-view investigations.
+While automated systems such as Security Orchestration, Automation, and Response (SOAR) can aggregate alarms and orchestrate response processes, they rarely collect the source data that enables single-view investigations.
 They also do not normalize data from disparate systems.
-That’s a missed opportunity to become the “connector” for data sources – which means security teams need to rely on more tools and points of the investigation to make sense of alerts.
+That’s a missed opportunity to become the “connector” for data sources by automating across the cyber lifecycle, beyond response – which means security teams need to rely on more tools and points of the investigation to make sense of alerts.

 So, how can you use automation to gain the insights you need?
 Automation is useful for addressing remedial tasks and low-level decision making, freeing up security teams to do more high-value work.
 It’s also useful for speeding up processes that you already know and trust, since the team can better analyze the data generated by these processes.